noahramey/spotify_reccomendations/README.md

 ##### Week 1:

-* Be able to add tracks and playlists locally.
+* Be able to add playlists locally.

 * Route to their own pages with information showing.